ARMmbed/icetea/DEVELOPERS.md

 ## Developing Icetea

-This document describes some information that is relevant for developers of Icetea.
+This document describes some information that is relevant for those who wish to develop Icetea further.

 ### Documentation

 HTML documentation for Icetea can be built using sphinx (see Sphinx installation below).
 The source for the documentation is located in